mehulraninga13/M-Aug-24-Cypress/README.md

 Run the comand cypress open and select your test to check.
-Enter command git status to check what file you have made chagnes
+Enter command git status to check what file you have made chagnes To add all the file in git enter the command git add .
+(If you want to add specif file you can add file name after . ) Now to commit enter the command git commit -m "Any Message" git push by using this command all your local machin code will puch to the remot server.

+Create command in command.js file for login which we uswaly require in all tc.

+Create another .js fiel under pages called Homepage.js Create class and setup all the elements there.
+Create another test data file in fisture called TestData01.json.
+Create Add to cart file in e2e -test with cy.js extension to call all the methods.

+To run the file headleass moad user the command npx cypress run.

+Now to run the file by script go to package.json and in script create your won script to run specific file.
+So I have created script to run specific test as bellow "scripts": {
+    "test:addToCart":"npx cypress run --spec cypress/e2e/tests/addToCart.cy.js",
+ }
+ Now to run this I need to run the command in terminal npm run test:addToCart

+ Generate custom HTML report Mochawesome report.
+ Go to offecial website https://www.npmjs.com/package/cypress-mochawesome-reporter First step is we need to instal mochawesome report by this command. npm i --save-dev cypress-mochawesome-reporter Now you can verify in package.json file new dependency will be added "cypress-mochawesome-reporter": "^3.8.2" Now in cypress.config.js file need to add configration that already provided by mochawesome.
+ reporter: 'cypress-mochawesome-reporter',
+ require('cypress-mochawesome-reporter/plugin')(on);
+ Now you need to import this in your e2e.js package file. import 'cypress-mochawesome-reporter/register';
+ To generate report you just need to run your test.
+Report folder will be created in cypress.